-As part of the drilling, metallurgical test work will be carried out on selected drill samples to determine the most favourable treatment options.
+Metallurgical test work will also be carried out to determine the most favourable treatment options.

-About the Cloncurry East Project
+About Cloncurry East Project

 The Cloncurry East Project is a farm in between Magnum Mining and Exploration Ltd ("Magnum" or the "Company") and Exco Resources Ltd ("Exco") and CopperChem Limited ("CCL") (together the "CopperChem Group" or "CCG") in which Magnum is farming in to three exploration tenements located in the Cloncurry region of Queensland.